crowleyg/simple-memory-game/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app!
+- [X] List anything else that you can get done to improve the app!
+      *Added Copyright information

 ## Video Walkthrough (GIF)

 <img src='LightandSoundgame2.gif' />